martinmoene/lest/README.md

 lest &ndash; lest errors escape testing
 =======================================

-This tiny C++11 test helper is based on ideas and examples by Kevlin Henney [1,2] and on the CATCH test framework by Phil Nash [3].
+This tiny C++11 test helper is based on ideas and examples by Kevlin Henney [1,2] and on ideas found in the CATCH test framework by Phil Nash [3].

 Let writing tests become irresistibly easy and attractive.